szwork2013/mongoose-generic-api/README.md

 Automatically creates Express.js RESTful API service by Mongoose.js schemas and generates Angularjs resource classes with validations and UI views of details and editing.

 ### Version
-1.0.0
+0.1.0

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+The project uses a number of open source projects to work properly:

-* [AngularJS] - HTML enhanced for web apps!
-* [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework [@tjholowaychuk]
 * [Gulp] - the streaming build system
-* [jQuery] - duh
+* [AngularJS] - HTML enhanced for web apps!

 ### Installation
+First you need to download and install [node.js].

 You need Gulp installed globally: